-Applies an affine transformation to the dataset.
-This can be used to translate, scale, rotate, or shear the particles, the simulation cell, and/or surface meshes.
-The transformation can either be specified directly as a 3 x 3 matrix plus a translation vector, or by prescribing a target simulation cell to which the old cell and its content are mapped.
+This modifier applies an affine transformation to the system.
+It may be used to translate, scale, rotate or shear the particles, the simulation cell and/or other elements.
+The transformation can either be specified explicitly in terms of a 3 x 3 matrix plus a translation vector, or implicitly by prescribing a fixed target shape for the simulation cell.

-Given the 3 x 3 linear transformation matrix M and the translation vector t, the new position x' of a particle at the old position x is computed as x' = M⋅x + t.
-Vectors are column vectors in this notation.
+Given a 3 x 3 linear transformation matrix M and a translation vector t, which together describe a general affine transformation, the new position x' of a particle at the original position x is computed as x' = M⋅x + t.
+This notation uses column vectors.

-Thebutton opens a dialog box that lets you enter an axis and a rotation angle.
-OVITO computes the corresponding transformation matrix for you.
+Thebutton opens a dialog box letting you specify a rotation axis, a rotation angle and a center of rotation.
+Based on these inputs, OVITO will compute the corresponding affine transformation matrix for you.

-The 3x3 matrix specifying the linear part of the affine transformation.
+Applies the linear part of the affine transformation to the